-A community owned and managed woodland for Comrie is now almost a reality following a woodland creation grant from Scottish Forestry.
+A community owned and managed woodland for Comrie is now set to become a reality following a woodland creation grant from Scottish Forestry.
 This grant will fund deer fencing and tree planting across hill ground owned by Comrie Development Trust (CDT) and its 650 members.
 It is well-known that CDT purchased the Cultybraggan Camp site from the MoD in 2007.
 It is less well remembered that the MoD also sold a 46 acre area to the south of the camp.

 The hill ground has been used for various purposes over the last 13 years including sheep grazing and hill running.
 At the moment it has only a small number of mature trees, but there are panoramic views over Comrie and the surrounding area.
 Many areas of the new woodland will remain as open ground to retain these views as well as biodiversity.
 Over the last 3 years, the CDT Woodland Group has been active in working on a detailed plan to develop a new native broadleaf woodland for use by the community to provide lasting social, recreational and economic benefits to local people.

 Conservation principles are already followed in work on Cultybraggan Camp buildings and services and the woodland creation will have a positive impact on the landscape and enable the local community to play its part in environmental improvement.
 Perth and Kinross Council have commented positively about this project saying “new woodlands to increase woodland cover, particularly native woodland, are encouraged to achieve the Scottish Government target of 21% of Scotland being forest and woodland cover by 2032.
 New woodlands will make a significant contribution to carbon capture and achieving climate change targets.”